Sionis stopped talking for a few minutes after recalling the fate of Xer’Thraxis.

 “It’s standard paperwork.
 I want to use magic within the city.
 Permits are required.”

 “Boring,” Kaellax said.
-“Grab your spell-blade and let’s go fight demons.”
+“Grab your spell-blade and let’s go fight the Yunai.”

-All across the broken isles, the demonic forces still plundered and assaulted, but without the continual resupply from the Tomb of Sargeras, their numbers were dwindling.
-Unfortunately, every demon they killed here was coming back to life on Argus.
+All across the World Ship, the surviving Yunai forces still plundered and assaulted, but without the continual resupply from their leadership, and with the realization that no one would come to replenish their efforts, their numbers were dwindling.

 “So you say,” Kaellax grumbled.
 “Reluctantly, I agree.”

 “You’re writing letters, Sionis.
 Letters!
-The soldiers, heroes, and champions are out there killing those demons while you’re in here jotting down a permit request!”
+The soldiers, heroes, and champions are out there fighting to kee our World… no, our reality safe while you’re in here jotting down a permit request!”

-“More folks recruited to the Academy means more support for our allies on Argus.”
+“More folks recruited to the Academy means more support for our allies on Pulkaan.”

 Kaellax rolled her eyes, then marched over and took a seat at my desk.
 “Fine.
 Let’s do this.”